What The Best Sales Closers Taught Me About Selling Online

 Some friends of mine recently released a new Plugin for WordPress. (a relatively expensive plugin)

-From memory they sold this Plugin on the basis that the first 125 copies was one price, then up to 250 copies was another price and thereafter up to 500 copies was another price.
+From memory they sold this Plugin on the basis that the first 125 copies was one price, up to 250 copies was another price and thereafter up to 500 copies was another price.
 After 500 copies, everything was full price.

 Clearly I was not as good a friend as I thought I was, as all 125 copies of the lowest priced option had gone by the time I knew about it.